nestornorton/Digital-Curated-Repository-Teachers-Website/README.md

 Next, go to the repository directory by typing cd (change directory), add a space and drag the root project folder into the terminal of command line and press enter.

-To download all necessary dependencies for the project, in the top or root directory type:
+To download all necessary dependencies for the project, in the top or root directory, type:

 ```
 npm install